Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-07-unveiling-the-taxation-of-precious-metals.md

 ## Effortless Sales Tax and VAT Tracking with the Precious Metals Manager iOS App

-You can start using the Precious Metals Manager iOS app to monitor your bullion, specify sales tax and VAT, and gain insights into your tax expenses over time.
+You can use the Precious Metals Manager app on iOS to track your bullion, set sales tax and VAT, and see how much you're spending on taxes over time.

 Tax details are presented at various levels: